vmware/terraform-provider-vra7/website/docs/d/vra7_deployment.html.markdown

 #### Attribute Reference

 * `component_name` - The name of the component/machine resource as in the blueprint/catalog_item
-* `resource_state` - The detailed state/view of the machine resources within the deployment
 * `cluster` - Cluster size for this machine resource
+* `parent_resource_id` - ID of the deployment of which this machine is a part of
+* `request_id` - ID of the catalog item request
+* `instances` - List of the detailed state/view of the machine resources/instances/VMs within the deployment.
+This is a nested schema, discussed below

+#### instance ####

+An instance is a VM in the list of VMs under a resource_configuration.
+For instance, for a component (say vSphere1), a resource_configuration block is added in main.tf.
+If the cluster size is 2, it will create 2 VMs and the instances will have both the VMs in the instances list.

 * `resource_id` - ID of the machine resource
 * `name` - Name of the resource
 * `description` - Description of the resource
-* `parent_resource_id` - ID of the deployment of which this machine is a part of
 * `ip_address` - IP address of the machine
-* `request_id` - ID of the catalog item request
-* `request_state` - Current state of the request.
-It can be FAILED, IN_PROGRESS, SUCCESSFUL, etc.
 * `resource_type` - Type of resource.
 It can be a machine resource type (Infrastructure.Virtual) or a deployment type (composition.resource.type.deployment), etc.
-* `status` - Status of the machine.
-It can be On, Off, Unprovisioned, etc.
+* `properties` - Map of the instance/VM properties fetched from the deployment
-* `date_created` - The date when the resource was created.
-* `last_updated` - The date when the resource was last updated after Day 2 operations.

 ### deployment_configuration ###